-Every song has two parts to it: the recording side and the composition side
+Every song has two sides: the recording and the composition.

 Interested in learning more?
 Check out our blog post on the difference between Music Publishing and Distribution.